DoDAO-io/dodao-defi-course/generated/questions/smart_contracts.md

 - [ ]  Transaction steps occur one by one in a sequence.
 - [ ]  Transactions need to be of a small amount.
 - [x]  Transactions are reversed if a clause fails in a smart contract.
-- [ ]  Transactions take very less time in the Ethereum network.
+- [x]  Transactions cannot overlapp, divide or interrupt.

 Hint: NoHint

-Explanation: Atomicity is a property of Ethereum transaction which means that when a clause in a smart contract is not met or remains uunsatisfied then the transaction fails and returns to the pre-transaction stage.
+Explanation: Atomicity is a property of Ethereum transaction which means that when a clause in a smart contract is not met or remains unsatisfied then the transaction fails and returns to the pre-transaction stage.
+These transactions cannot divide into smaller units.
+Moreover, they cannot overlapp or interrupt other transactions.

 Sub Topics: ethereum-transactions-working